wayne1g/orch/doc/vsrx-service.md

 # cd junos-vsrx-12.1X46-D20.5-domestic-1400526077
 # glance --os-username <admin username> --os-password <admin password> --os-tenant-name admin --os-auth-url http://127.0.0.1:5000/v2.0/ image-create --name "vSRX 12.1X46-D20.5" --disk-format qcow2 --container-format bare --is-public True --file junos-vsrx-12.1X46-D20.5-domestic.img
 ```

-## 1.2 Launch vSRX instance
+##1.2 Launch vSRX instance
 The minimum resource required by vSRX is 2 vCPUs and 1GB memory.
 Assume a network is already configured in tennant demo.
 ```
 # nova --os-username <admin username> --os-password <admin password> --os-tenant-name demo --os-auth-url http://127.0.0.1:5000/v2.0/ boot vsrx --flavor m1.medium --image "vSRX 12.1X46-D20.5" --nic net-id=<network UUID>
 ```
 Now, vSRX instance can be accessed by console from OpenStack Web UI.

-## 1.3 Provisioning vSRX
+##1.3 Provisioning vSRX
 At the first time when vSRX is launched, there is no configuration applied.
 Normally, user needs to login vSRX from console to do the initial configuration, like root user authentication and networking interface.
-After that, any further configuration can be done by mulitple options, management Web on vSRX, SSH, NETCONF, etc.
+After that, any further configuration can be done by mulitple options, like management Web on vSRX, SSH, NETCONF, etc.

-### 1.3.1 Metadata
+###1.3.1 Metadata
 This is the standard option for OpenStack to pass data into VM after launching it.
 VM needs to read from http://169.254.169.254 to get metadata.
 This is not supported by vSRX yet.

-### 1.3.2 File injection
+###1.3.2 File injection
 This is another option for OpenStack to transfer data into VM.
 Potentially, a configuration file can be injected into vSRX and get applied.
 This is not supported by vSRX yet.

-### 1.3.3 Sysinfo
+###1.3.3 Sysinfo
 This is the only option supported by vSRX to get data for initial configuration.
 But it's not supported by OpenStack.
 To make this work with OpenStack, one additionaly line needs to be added into function `get_guest_config_sysinfo()` in `class LibvirtDriver()` in nova/virt/libvirt/driver.py.
 And service openstack-nova-compute needs to be restarted to apply the update.
 ```
          sysinfo.system_serial = self.get_host_uuid()